-With companies like Airbnb recently authorizing permanent remote work flexibility, many sectors are starting to see the complete adoption of remote business models, such as Anywhere Operations.
-While employees lean into the freedom of working from anywhere, businesses must recognize and address the security risks associated with remote work, including an increasing reliance on shadow IT.
+With companies of all sizes recently authorizing permanent remote work flexibility, various sectors are starting to see the positive adoption of remote business models, such as Anywhere Operations.
+While employees lean into the freedom of working from anywhere, businesses must recognize and address the security risks associated with remote work, including an increased reliance on shadow IT.

 What Is Shadow IT?

 Shadow IT arises when employees or departments use software, applications, or hardware that are not known or approved by the IT department.
 As the name suggests, it is an “extra” yet unsanctioned set of tools that individuals use in the workplace (whether in-office, hybrid, or remote).
 The prevalence of shadow IT has grown over the years with the adoption of more cloud-based apps and services, and further increased with today's distributed workforces.

 Notable factors that give rise to shadow technology include:

 - Any gaps in the organization’s IT systems that tempt employees to pursue their own solutions to get work done

 - An employee's preferred tools that make their job easier